 He’s co-founder of Pisatahua and the Bolivian-based non-profit Fundacion Amazonia.

-For more than a decade Erik has conducted research in the Peruvian, Ecuadorian and Bolivian Amazon on cross-cultural shamanic plant medicine.
+For more than a decade Eya has conducted research in the Peruvian, Ecuadorian and Bolivian Amazon on cross-cultural shamanic plant medicine.
 He’s worked as a researcher and graduate assistant at the University of New Mexico, he’s dieted master plants and studied ancestral medicine from a spiritual guide in Bolivia.
-Alongside his wife, Sasha, he’s utilized his unique personal and professional experience to facilitate plant-medicine ceremonies in Europe, the US and South America.
-In 2013, Erik and Sasha received a powerful message regarding their life purpose — 2 weeks later they moved to the Bolivian Amazon to start Pisatahua.
+Alongside his wife, he’s utilized his unique personal and professional experience to facilitate plant-medicine ceremonies in Europe, the US and South America.

 Sasha was born in Riberalta, Bolivia, a short distance from the retreat center Pisatahua.
 For the first two years of her life, she lived in an indigenous Esse Ejja community, before moving to the Bolivian capital La Paz.
 Growing up she would split time between the Andes and the Amazon, attending high school, while accompanying her father into the jungle on multiple anthropological expeditions.

 Sasha’s life-history provides her a unique perspective where indigenous cosmovisions a ‘modern’ healing practices collide.
-As co-founder of Pisatahua, she continues to integrate different healing modalities, while further developing Pisatahua’s integrative approach to mental/physical health.
+As a member of Pisatahua’s family, she continues to integrate different healing modalities, while further developing Pisatahua’s integrative approach to mental/physical health.

 Carlos Gil studied web development in Spain.